Fred the Dog Psychic

 Me: I feed her twice a day!
 A whole bowl practically, like two cups—

 Fred: (Sighs) All the dogs say that.
 They always want more food.
 Also, they like variety.
 Sara is telling me that it is always the same.
 She hates it.
-She likes when you put the canned stuff in it.
-What is that?
-I can’t tell.
+She likes when you put the fried eggs in it.

 Fred: Yep.
 She really likes that.
 Dogs get tired of the same old dry dog food day after day.
 They always want something different; they like variety just like people—